-- 3. Please disclose details regarding the executive director service contracts between the company and the board members, including: - duration of contract, severance payments, social security contributions, rights to a share of the profits and other benefits such as firm's car, travel expenses; - method of assessing performance and/or calculating variable, performance-related compensation; - specific provisions in executives' contracts regarding the following: - a. full or partial deferral of performance-related compensation and the terms of deferral; - b. conditional awards and performance conditions; - c. criteria and terms of participation in share award and/or stock option programmes. - Quantitative criteria: - Qualitative criteria: - Terms/Criteria for vesting of shares: - Terms/Criteria for vesting of stock options: - 4.
-Compensations to non-executive board members (including independent board members)
+- 3. Please disclose details regarding the executive director service contracts between the company and the board members, including: - duration of contract, severance payments, social security contributions, rights to a share of the profits and other benefits such as firm's car, travel expenses; - method of assessing performance and/or calculating variable, performance-related compensation; - specific provisions in executives' contracts regarding the following: - a. full or partial deferral of performance-related compensation and the terms of deferral; - b. conditional awards and performance conditions; - c. criteria and terms of participation in share award and/or stock option programmes.

+Quantitative criteria:

+Qualitative criteria:

+Terms/Criteria for vesting of shares:

+Terms/Criteria for vesting of stock options:

+4. Compensations to non-executive board members (including independent board members)

-Chairman and non-executive board members ership fees (for meetings) 1000 bership fees (for meetings) Fees from participation in board of other group companies Financial year N -1 Financial year N Financial year N -1 Financial year N Financial year N -1 Financial year N Chairman Other board members
+Chairman and non- executive board members Board membership meet fees (for attending tings) Committee mem attending bership fees (for meetings) Fees from participation in board of other group companies Financial year N -1 Financial year N Financial year N -1 Financial year N Financial year N -1 Financial year N Chairman Other board members